RAMP: segmentation of the brain lesions

 ['fit', 'fit_partial', 'get_params', 'predict', 'predict_proba', 'set_params']

-expects to be given the entirety of the data to fit.
-You won't be able to fit all the data in memory, and as such fit
+fit expects to be given the entirety of the data to fit.
+You won't be able to fit all the data in memory, and as such fit is not required.

 help(BIDSEstimator.fit_partial)